Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Results and Discussion

+For RTT through PL, we observe that the average plausibility rate is low, with at most five bugs repaired on average for the HumanEval-Java dataset with 164 buggy code examples and at most three code examples repaired on average for the remaining three datasets.
+PLBART only fixes a single bug across the four datasets with RTT.
+CodeT5 provides at most two plausible patches for any of the datasets.
 The best performance with RTT through PL is achieved by TransCoder with Python as intermediate PL on three out of four datasets.
 Moreover, TransCoder is the only model that provided a plausible patch for QuixBugs.
 We observe that larger models fix more buggy examples than smaller ones, which is aligned with the general tendency of larger models to perform better on downstream tasks~\cite{wei2022:emergent}.

 The models tend to repeat the candidate patches for a given buggy example over the 10 runs regardless of the non-zero temperature and different random seeds.
 This trend, in addition to the low plausibility rates and standard deviation obtained, can indicate a potential rigidity in the conceptual mapping between languages, which may limit the model to literal translation, preventing efficient use of context to filter out noise, or bugs.
 In other words, code-to-code NMT models with similar target and source languages keep the same tokens and logical bugs.
 This is supported by the fact that TransCoder with Python as intermediate performs the best on three out of four datasets.
 Python and Java are less alike than C\# or C++ and Java, which motivates bigger changes when translating.